grafana/mimir/docs/sources/mimir/references/configuration-parameters/index.md

 # The CLI flags prefix for this block configuration is: ruler-storage
 [filesystem: <filesystem_storage_backend>]

-# (experimental) Prefix for all objects stored in the backend storage.
-For
+# Prefix for all objects stored in the backend storage.
+For simplicity, it may
-# simplicity, it may only contain digits and English alphabet letters.
+# only contain digits and English alphabet letters.
 # CLI flag: -ruler-storage.storage-prefix
 [storage_prefix: <string> | default = ""]